mickeyf/OpenRepos/README.md

 - Dealing with Unraid, trying to set up a share for use with a VM is easy.
 And I show you how:<br>
   [How_To_Set_Up_Shared_Drive_UNRAID](How_To_Set_Up_Shared_Drive_UNRAID)

 - So, what if you are needing to determine EXACTLY which sort of Raspberry Pi you are working with?
-  Perhaps you are running an ansible playbook that is making a network map in order todocument which devices are where.
-Here's a little script that ansible can push to the device that will output specificly defined output data:<br>
+  Perhaps you are running an ansible playbook that is making a network map in order to document which devices are where.
+Here's a little script that ansible can push to the device that will output specifically defined output data<br>
   [RasPi_Hardware_Mod_Rev_codes.sh](RasPi_Hardware_Mod_Rev_codes.sh)
   REQUIRES:
   [RasPi_Hardware_Mod_Rev_codes.data](RasPi_Hardware_Mod_Rev_codes.data)